kjtanaka/teefaa/doc/source/index.rst

 Welcome to Cloudmesh Teefaa!
 ============================

-Your system on baremetal machine should be as easily and reproducibly provisioned as virtual machine.
+Your system on baremetal machine should be as easily and reproducibly provisioned and cloned as virtual machine.

 What is Cloudmesh Teefaa?
 -------------------------